 Instead, He just did it, as the first order of business- "come out" and they did.
 Deliverance sets the stage for faith, and service.
 It begins it.
 It makes everything easier.

 Yes, it's best if people repent and profess faith in Christ before they are delivered.
-Better if they can enter a bible church that will support their continued healthiness, if they are willing to change their habits of mind and heart that their demons have influenced for so long, if they understand which open door to their soul gave them the demons in the first place.
+Better if they can enter a bible church that will support their continued healthiness.
+Better if they are willing to change their habits of mind and heart that their demons have influenced for so long, better if they understand which open door to their soul gave them the demons in the first place.

-Better if they realize the demons came from: their own really bad sin (one is enough); someone elses' really bad sin against them (one time is enough, and this is way unfair, but that's the way it is); a family curse like alcoholism or anger, or battering what 1Pt.1,18 calls "futile conduct;" playing with Quija boards; dressing up as a witch or wizard; doing drugs; asking satan for help; living by horoscopes; lusting after power money, or sex; or whatever sin taken to the max.
+Better if they realize the demons came from: their own really bad sin (one is enough); someone elses' really bad sin against them (one time is enough, and this is unfair, but that's the way it is); a family curse like alcoholism or anger, or battering what 1Pt.1,18 calls "futile conduct;" playing with Quija boards; dressing up as a witch or wizard; doing drugs; asking satan for help; living by horoscopes; lusting after power money, or sex; or whatever sin taken to the max.

 Cast out demons.
 Do it.
 Don't make the problem bigger than it is.

 We Chrstians are called to do more than read the bible and pray to Jesus.
 We are told to get our hands dirty so to speak.
 Deliverance is an integral part of Christianity, and demons are every bit as strong today as they were in Jesus' day.
 Perhaps stronger.
 To not do deliverance today is like Moses pompously and evasively praying to God, to part the Red Sea, when God has already told him to raise the staff and do it himself.
 We are partners with God, laying down our life for folks.
-Yes he gets the glory, but we do the glory of the word, just as sure as we say "yes" to faith initially, and yes and amen to all the promises, or not.
+Yes He gets the glory, but we do the glory of the word, just as sure as we say "yes" to faith initially, and yes and amen to all the promises.
+Or not.

 The Lord revealed to me satan's chief weapon, something I wouldn't have ever thought, has always been demonic possession that attacks our personal salvation and witness and effectiveness and thus the health of the entire body of Christ.

 Think of it- Christ and the apostles took pains to liberate the initial church from demon possession, but now what has happened?
 It has gone by the wayside and most stake their confidence not on their first and present love of Christ, but on one long ago profession of faith or dedication to God.
 "For men shall be lovers of self, lovers of money, boasters, proud, blasphemers, disobedient to parents, thankless, wrongdoers, unloving, unofrgiving, slanderers, without self control, fierce, haters of good, betrayers, reckless, puffed up, lovers of pleasure rather than lovers of God, having a form of reverance but denying it's power.
 Turn away from these."
 2Tm3,1-5.
-Turn away from these folks in the church because they are apostates.
+Turn away from these folks in the church because they are apostates, full of demons!

 Literally, verse 5 here says folks in the church will have a husk of reverance, but no power within.
 We say "nature abhors a vacuum."
 Likewise the spirit realm abhors a vacuum.
 If the husk is empty of God, satan rushes to fills it with demons.
 That's what we have now.
 The shell of religion on the outside and invisible demons robbing folks of their true faith.
 Thus, the word says "Stay away from apostate souls" Don't become like them, so comfortable, so confident of their "Lord Lord," so powerless in their personal witness, so demon possessed, again.